Predicting Shot Making in Basketball Learnt from Adversarial Multiagent Trajectories: Literature Review

-Although aforementioned basketball work did not have access to raw trajectory data, \citet{lucey2014get}, use the same dataset provided by STATS for some of their work involving basketball.
-They explore how to get an open shot in basketball using trajectory data to find that the number of times defensive players swapped roles/positions was predictive of scoring.
+With trajectory data becoming available, some more recent works in the area utilize that in their basketball game analysis.
+For instance, \cite{lucey2014get} uses the data set provided by STATS LLC to explore how to get an open shot in basketball using trajectory data to find that the number of times defensive players swapped roles/positions was predictive of scoring.
 However, they explore open versus pressured shots (rather than shot making prediction), do not represent the data as an image, and do not implement neural networks for their findings.
-Other trajectory work includes using Conditional Random Fields to predict ball ownership from only player positions (\cite{wei2015predicting}), as well as predicting the next action of the ball owner via pass, shot, or dribble \cite{yue2014learning}. \citet{miller2014factorized} use non-negative matrix factorization to identify different types of shooters using trajectory data.
-Because of a lack of defensive statistics in the sport, A. Franks et. al. create counterpoints (defensive points) to better quantify\, defensive plays ( \cite{franks2015characterizing} \cite{franks2015counterpoints} ). \citet{pervse2009trajectory} make use of trajectory data by segmenting a game of basketball into phases (offense, defense, and time-outs) to then analyze team behavior during these phases.
+Other trajectory work includes using Conditional Random Fields to predict ball ownership from only player positions \cite{wei2015predicting}, as well as predicting the next action of the ball owner via pass, shot, or dribble \cite{yue2014learning}.
+Non-negative matrix factorization is used by \cite{miller2014factorized} to identify different types of shooters using trajectory data.
+Because of a lack of defensive statistics in the sport, studies \cite{franks2015characterizing, franks2015counterpoints} create counterpoints (defensive points) to better quantify\, defensive plays.
+The work by \cite{pervse2009trajectory} makes use of trajectory data by segmenting a game of basketball into phases (offense, defense, and time-outs) to then analyze team behavior during these phases.

-\citet{wang2016classifying} use trajectory data representations and recurrent neural networks (rather than CNN's) to predict plays.
+The work \cite{wang2016classifying} use trajectory data representations and recurrent neural networks (rather than CNN's) to predict plays.
 Because of the nature of our problem, predicting shot making at the time of the shot, there is not an obvious choice of labeling to use for a recurrent network.
 They also fade the trajectories as the players move through time.
 Like us, they create images of the trajectory data of the players on the court.
 Our images differ in that we train our network on the image of a five second play and entire possession, while their training set is based on individual frames represented as individual positions rather than full trajectories.
 They use the standard RGB channels, which we found is not as effective as mapping eleven channels to player roles and the ball for our proposed classification problem.
 Also, the images they create solely concentrate on the offense and do not include defensive positions.